 If you are dealing with an oil and gas law matter, such as a title dispute or royalties issue, Howry Breen & Herman can help.
 For nearly 25 years, our team of skilled litigators has represented mineral and landowners in all types of oil and gas litigation.
 Unlike many other law firms in the area, we are highly experienced trial attorneys.
-Our team has tried thousands of cases before judges and juries, winning numerous million dollar results.
+Our team has tried thousands of cases and we are consistently recognized as being very successful in front of judges and juries.

 Discuss your situation with an oil and gas litigation lawyer in Austin, Georgetown, or the nearby areas.
 Call (512) 430-4844 or fill out an online contact form to request your free consultation.

 Texas is one of several U.S. states with an abundance of natural mineral resources.
 With private ownership of oil, gas, and other minerals, however, comes heavy regulation.
 Both federal and state law govern the ownership, extraction, and distribution of minerals throughout Texas and the U.S. as a whole.

 In Texas, oil and gas ownership is divided into two distinct estates or set of rights: the surface estate, or the rights of the landowner, and the mineral estate, or the rights of the person or company that owns the sub-surface oil, gas, or other minerals.
 Typically, these estates are owned by two separate parties.
 Often, the actual operation of the surface is carried out by a party that has taken a lease (known as the lessee) from the mineral owner (the lessor).